carjchav/gcd_courseproject/Codebook.md

 **Table 4.** Database built from the average of mean and standard deviation measures,
              by each subject and each activity.
 Data Set Characteristics: | Multivariate | No. instances: | 180
 Attribute Characteristics: | See below | No. Attributes: | 68
 Associated Tasks: | Merging, Cleaning up, Averagin (as described in SECTION 2) | Missing Values: | N/A

+The variables contained in the tidy data set are the following:

 Variable Names | Description
 -------------- | -----------